 On 15 September 2015, the HHC monitors assisted a number of asylum seekers in submitting their appeal.
 When requesting information about the practical modalities for this, an IAO officer informed the HHC that the asylum seekers in question can submit their appeal but they should "stand in the queue again" and wait for being admitted to the transit zone, like any other asylum seeker.
-In light of the extremely limited access to the transit zone (see section on Access to the Territory) this may easily be equal to the deprivation of the right to appeal and thus a violation of EU law.
-101
+In light of the extremely limited access to the transit zone (see section on Access to the Territory) this may easily be equal to the deprivation of the right to appeal and thus a violation of EU law.119

 In 2016 the above practice has changed, and the IAO now waits for the 7-day deadline to pass and only afterwards sends the person who does not appeal out of the transit zone to the Serbian side.
 In 2016, asylum seekers would usually appeal the inadmissibility decision, which would in most cases mean that their procedure would not terminate within 28 days and they would be let into the camps in the country.
 Despite this, there were some cases, where the procedure ended within 4 weeks and asylum seekers were forced to leave the transit zone in the direction of Serbia.
-The HHC has at the moment 4 such pending cases at the ECtHR.
-One was already communicated and it concerns two Bangladeshi nationals, 102 the other 3 cases concern Syrian nationals and were not yet communicated.
-103
+The HHC has brought 4 such cases to the ECtHR, one of which led to the Ilias and Ahmed v.
+Hungary judgment.